hacking-for-humanity/Parsing-a-VCF-file-using-scikit-allel-package/README.md

 import and read read the file into callset collection using allel.read_vcf()

-Parsing the file based on white spaces, colons and commas with regex package.
+Parse the file based on white spaces, colons and commas with regex package.

 Select the gene of interest using the gene ID's referred back to NCBI gene database or Filter = PASS column in file.